 After the blue and Padparadscha, the fancy pink sapphire ranks third in popularity for its prized hot pink hue.
 These striking pink marvels are generally found in Burma or Sri Lanka.

 As the amount of chromium increases in the corundum, the shade of pink deepens as well.
 It is important to note that there is often a fine line between what is called a pink sapphire and a red ruby.

-You can find treated sapphires that look nice, like this pendant.
+You can find treated sapphires that look nice, like this pendant from Amazon.
 But the color just doesn’t look quite the same.